endexey154/Pirating-games/README.md

 # Pirating games
-here is a list of game pirating sites! and a list off tools
+here is a list of game pirating sites! and a list of tools

 this is my first project its just me working on this so it might not be updated constantly, i hope you guys enjoy